thopiekar/CuraDassaultSystemesPlugins/README.md

-# CuraSolidWorksPlugin
+# CuraDassaultSystemesPlugins
-Cura plugin to support solidworks filetypes
+Cura plugin to support SolidWorks and CATIA filetypes

 ## Requirements:
+ * Either SolidWorks or CATIA
- * SolidWorks itself (only 2016 is in main focus of development at the moment)
+   * SolidWorks (version 2016 is in main focus of development at the moment)
+   * CATIA (version R18 - old, but the only one I have access to by my university)
  * A valid licence!

 ## How to install via plugin browser